mpa139/allanlab/_pages/publications.md

 ### 2007

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf07 %}

   {{ conf.conf07 }} <br />